matthijsgroen/fp-experiments/blogpost.md

  */
 ```

+Would I be able to create purely functional code to parse the JSON defined?

 Yes, I even added a `Recursion to own function` in there, after watching
 ["The next great functional programming language"](https://www.youtube.com/watch?v=buQNgW-voAg)
 just to see if it would really be possible.